 Becoming a CPA is one of the most rewarding experiences that you will have in your public accounting career.
 Once you get your certificate in the mail from your state board, you’ll instantly feel a huge sense of accomplishment and pride that you were able to set your mind to something and conquer it.
 It’s

 In general, it’s recommended that CPA candidates study for 300-400 hours for the CPA exam in total in order to ensure they pass.
 Essentially, this equates to about 80-100 hours of CPA study hours for each exam section.
 Keep in mind that these suggested and recommended study times are just that.
 They are suggestions based

 Learn about these 6 important factors that impact Earnings Per Share (EPS) calculations on the FAR section of the CPA exam.
 Click here to find out more!

 AICPA implemented a new exam blueprint for the CPA exam on April 1, 2017.
 The new CPA exam blueprints replace the former CSOs/SSOs that detailed exam content.
 The most notable change to the exam is that you will be tested on higher-order cognitive skills such as critical thinking, problem-solving, and analytical ability.
 In other words,

 There always tends to be a lot of confusion between a CPA certificate vs license.
 They both mean completely different things.
 Furthermore, they give you different amounts of legal authority and responsibility although they seem like the same thing.
 A CPA certificate, in most cases, is simply an acknowledgment.
 It means that you passed the CPA

-Every good aspiring CPA has probably asked him or herself, are my CPA review course expenses and fees tax deductible?
-I will admit that I thought about this too when I was shelling out thousands of dollars to pay for my CPA prep course.
+Every good aspiring CPA has probably asked him or herself, are my CPA review course fees and expenses tax deductible?
+I will admit that I thought about this too when I was shelling out thousands of dollars to pay for my AICPA-approved CPA prep course.
 Unfortunately, the IRS has ruled on several occasions that CPA